QuangTranUTE/Vietnamese-English-Translator/datasets/TED2020_en-vi_txt/README.md

-# Instruction
+## Training data infomation
-Download the training data [here](google.com).
+Data used to train the model in the repository can be downloaded [here](https://drive.google.com/file/d/1AiUt7TuIUcVLb3M_iM99yGhJTtuhOB_x/view?usp=sharing).
+Training data is the en-vi language pair of the [OPUS TED2020v1 data](https://opus.nlpl.eu/TED2020-v1.php). .

-The training data is OPUS TED2020v1 data, can also be find here.
+## Instruction for using your own data

-# Instruction to use your own data
+In case you would like to make your own translator (for example for a different language pair), you need to provide a proper training dataset.

-Simply prepare **two text files** containing pair of sentences (or pair of paragraphs) in your source and target language.
-Each sentence (or paragraph) must be **on one line** (i.e., ended with '\n').
+To prepare the training data, simply create **two text files** containing pair of sentences (or pair of paragraphs) in your source and target language.
+Each sentence (or paragraph) must be **on one line**, i.e., it must contains **only one** '\n' at the end of the sentence (or paragraph).

-For example, if you want to make a translator from Vietnamese to English, create a "vi.txt" file (source language samples) and "en.txt" file (target language samples).
-Below are the first three lines in these two files (data from [OPUS TED2020v1](https://opus.nlpl.eu/TED2020-v1.php)):
+For example, if you want to make a translator from Vietnamese to English as I have done, you need to create a `vi.txt` file (source language data) and `en.txt` file (target language data).
+Below are the first three lines in these two files (data taken from [OPUS TED2020v1](https://opus.nlpl.eu/TED2020-v1.php)):

     File vi.txt:
     [line 1] Cám ơn rất nhiều, Chris.